Spiral of silence: Pluralistic ignorance

+Pluralistic ignorance may occur in some cases in which the minority opinion is incorrectly accepted as the norm.
+Group members may be privately rejecting a norm, but may falsely assume that other group members accept it.
+This phenomenon, also known as a collective illusions, is when people in a group think everyone else has a different opinion from theirs and go along with the norm.

 Fear of isolation

 The spiral of silence can lead to a social group or society isolating or excluding members due to the members' opinions.
 This stipulates that individuals have a fear of isolation.
 This fear of isolation consequently leads to remaining silent instead of voicing opinions.
-Media are an important factor that influence both the dominant idea and people's perception of what the dominant idea is.
-The assessment of one's social environment may not always correlate with reality.

 The fear of isolation is the "engine that drives the spiral of silence".
 Essentially, people fear becoming social isolates and thus take measures to avoid such a consequence, as demonstrated by psychologist Solomon Asch in the Asch conformity experiments.
 People feel more comfortable agreeing with the dominant opinions instead of expressing their own ideas.

 An underlying idea of the spiral of silence theory is that public opinion acts as a form of social control.
 According to Noelle-Neumann's definition this key concept describes "opinions on controversial issues that one can express in public without isolating oneself".
 This assumption supposed that public opinion is governed by norms and conventions, the violation of which will lead to sanctions against those individuals.
 Going off of this assumption that going against public opinion will lead to social sanctions, Noelle-Neumann assumes that human beings have an inherent fear of isolation and will adapt their behavior so that they will not be isolated from others.
 This “fear of isolation” is so strong that people will not express opinions if they assume that these opinions differ from public opinion.

-Based on this assumption it follows that people will constantly monitor their social environment in order to assess whether their opinion diverges from public opinion and will decide whether or not to voice their opinion based on their assessment of the public opinion on an issue.
-Noelle-Neumann attributed this ability of assessing opinion climate on an issue to the so-called "quasi-statistical organ", which refers to how individuals unconsciously assess the distribution of viewpoints and the chances that certain viewpoints will succeed over others.
-According to Noelle-Neumann everyone is affected by this fear of isolation and the ensuing self-censoring except for about 15% of the general population which she refers to as “hardcores” who are assumed to be immune to this social pressure.
-"Hardcores" are individuals who do not care what others think of them and will express whatever belief/opinion they have, even if is an opinion that goes against the majority, and do not care about the consequences.
-Additionally, "hardcores" have an unusually high amount of interest in issues, and their views always remain relatively unchanged.